 The University's libraries stand at the center of intellectual life on campus.
 Pitt is a member of the prestigious Association of Research Libraries.

 Pitt people are developing cures and therapies for diseases, working with communities to battle the opioid epidemic, supporting small businesses, and building the future of advanced manufacturing—among many other contributions.Research News

 $1B+ in Research

 PA Economic Impact $4.2B

 8 National Academy of Sciences Members

-In a paper published today in Science, a team of bioengineers from the University of Pittsburgh Rehab Neural Engineering Labs describes how adding brain stimulation that evokes tactile sensations makes it easier for the operator to manipulate a brain-controlled robotic arm.
+In a paper published in the journal Science, a team of bioengineers from the University of Pittsburgh Rehab Neural Engineering Labs describes how adding brain stimulation that evokes tactile sensations makes it easier for the operator to manipulate a brain-controlled robotic arm.